 Ecosystems throughout the world are endangered.
-Ecosystems are damaged whenever species within the system are lost or habitat is destroyed.
-Because all species live in complex interdependent systems, the loss of any single species has negative consequences on others within the ecosystem.
+Damaged ecosystems occur when species within the system are lost, habitat is destroyed and/or the food web is affected.
+Because all species live in complex interdependent systems with interdependent relationships, the loss or change of any single species or abiotic factors has negative consequences on others within the ecosystem.

 Organic nutrients from agricultural runoff result in aquatic algae blooms that deplete dissolved oxygen levels, creating dead zones in coastal areas near major rivers.
 In many areas of the world, human pollution has destroyed entire ecosystems, leaving land and water unable to support life.

 Over-exploitation of the natural world takes many forms.
 Forests are destroyed for lumber, agriculture and ranching, resulting in considerable loss of biodiversity.
-Nearly all of the oceans of the world are fully exploited or over-exploited, with most fisheries expected to collapse within the next 40 years if fishing practices are not changed.
+Nearly all of the oceans of the world are fully exploited or over-exploited with most fisheries expected to collapse within the next 40 years if fishing practices are not changed.

 The common rat is a species that has invaded countless areas of the world since the age of exploration.
 Invasive species tend to have no natural predator in the new ecosystem, allowing them to reproduce prolifically.

 Global warming threatens ecosystems throughout the world.
 Human-caused greenhouse gas emissions cause increasing amounts of heat to be absorbed by the atmosphere, leading to rising global average temperatures.
 Climate models indicate possible average temperature increase of between 4 and 10 degrees Fahrenheit during the next century.

 As air and water warm, many species will be unable to tolerate the higher temperatures.
 Those that cannot migrate to a suitable climate will become extinct, degrading ecosystem integrity in all areas of the world.